truenas/middleware/docs/userguide/freenas_alert.rst

  sas2flash -o -f firmwareimagename -b biosname -c controllernumber

 When finished, reboot the system.
-The new firmware version should appear in the system messages and the alert will be cleared.
+The new firmware version will appear in the system messages and the alert will be cleared.